Reef fishing management

 • ensure stakeholders have a mutual understanding of reef fish resources

-• monitor the performance of black jewfish, golden snapper, grass emperor and stripey snapper in the greater Darwin region:
+• monitor the performance of black jewfish, golden snapper, grass emperor and stripey snapper in the Greater Darwin region, read more about these fish species

 • specify the pre-determined management actions that will be applied to various fishery conditions.